json-everything/json-everything/README.md

 </tbody>
 </table>

-Error message translations for JsonSchema.Net available in:

-- Spanish `es-es`
-- Norwegian `nb-no`
-- Swedish `sv-se`

-***NOTE** Each language pack is provided by its own Nuget package.*

-## What is `json-everything`?

-The primary philosophy behind `json-everything` is to ensure that common JSON functionality has good support in the System.Text.Json space.

-The first step to that is checking whether there exist other projects that support a given function.

-If so, that effort likely won't be duplicated here.
-A bit farther down you'll find a list of other projects that are doing some cool things with JSON.

-Otherwise, it's open to consideration for this project.

-## What's in the box?

-There are actually multiple boxes.
-Each piece of functionality has been broken out into its own library, so you can pick an choose the one(s) that you need.

 - [JSON Schema (drafts 6 and higher)](https://json-schema.org)
   - Generation of schemas from .Net types supported in an additional library
   - Random instance data generation (powered by [Bogus](https://github.com/bchavez/Bogus))